joowani/dtags/README.md

 **dtags** is a lightweight command line tool which lets you:

 * Tag and un-tag directories
-* Change directories quickly using the tags
+* Change directories quickly via tags
-* Automate command executions in multiple directories
+* Execute commands in multiple directories at the same time

 All commands come with tab-completion.